The Los Angeles Loyolan

 .
 Now celebrating its centennial year, the Loyolan continues to publish award-winning content about the LMU community, covering news, sports, life + arts and social justice, as well as providing opinion and satire.
 Subscribe to our weekly newsletter to make sure you never miss content from us.
 Apart from producing content, the Loyolan sponsors 60 Second Lectures (an annual event during which speakers give minute-long lectures, followed by a Q&A) and First Amendment Week (an annual event that has hosted speakers such as Monica Lewinsky, Jesse Williams, and America Ferrera in the past).
 Interested in joining a team of people keeping Lions connected to our community?

-Read more about the NTT faculty’s response at the link below.
+Read the link below.

 This page no longer exists or has been removed